yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

         @ rm -rf payloads/Demon/.idea
 ```

-Here are the changes that were made to the original file :
+Here are the changes that were made to the original file:

 ![](/assets/imgs/havoc-c2/Pasted image 20240916222145.png)

-As you can see, we added a few instances of find/sed combinations in order to substitute every instance of `0xdeadbeef` for `0xaabbccdd` as those are our chosen magic bytes.
-Keep in mind that the magic bytes that you choose must be exactly 4 bytes long otherwise the flow will be broken.
+As you can see, we added a few instances of *find/sed* combinations in order to substitute every instance of `0xdeadbeef` for `0xaabbccdd` as those are our new chosen magic bytes.
+Keep in mind that the magic bytes that you choose must be exactly *4 bytes long* otherwise the flow will be broken.
 After making those changes, save the file.

-Now you're ready to make the actual builds :
+Now you're ready to make the actual builds:

 ```
 $ make ts-build
 $ make client-build
 ```

-When the builds complete, you can start the server :
+When the builds complete, you can start the server:

 ```bash
 $ sudo ./havoc server --profile ./profiles/havoc.yaotl -v --debug
 ```

-And use the client to connect :
+And use the client to connect:

 ```bash
 $ ./havoc client
 ```

 From there, you can create a new listener and proceed to create a payload.
-Upon executing this payload on the Windows target, we observe the new magic bytes in effect :
+Upon executing this payload on the Windows target, we observe the new magic bytes in effect:

 ![](/assets/imgs/havoc-c2/Pasted image 20240916221855.png)

-Additionally, we can also verify that our rule matching for `0xdeadbeef` does not trigger anymore and that only our User-Agent rule triggers as expected :
+Additionally, we can also verify that our rule matching for `0xdeadbeef` does not trigger anymore; and that only our User-Agent rule triggers as expected:

 ![](/assets/imgs/havoc-c2/Pasted image 20240916222652.png)

 And that wraps up our Suricata section!
 The rules that we've showcased are really basic but nonetheless effective at determining malicious traffic.
 We primarily targeted default Havoc values that if unchanged, can be clear indications of compromise.

-More experienced attackers will definitely swap the default values to something else to increase their stealth levels.
-This makes detecting C2 traffic a lot more complex and we should turn behavioral based analysis now.
+More experienced attackers will definitely swap the default values to something else, to increase their stealth levels.
+This makes detecting C2 traffic a lot more complex requiring us to turn to behavioral based analysis instead.
 We will definitely cover this in a future course!
 # Words of goodbye and Thank you

-Alrighty folks, that concludes our `Havoc C2 Pentesting` course.
+Alrighty folks, that concludes our `Red Teaming With Havoc C2` course.
 We hope that you've enjoyed it as much as we loved making it.
 We hope you'll check out other courses of ours in the future!

 Before we part ways, here are a few resources that we have used while creating this course and that might be useful for your own personal development.

 https://github.com/wsummerhill/CobaltStrike_BOF_Collections